 I may be the last food blogger in the world to post about grilled pizzas this year.
 Most people think it’s a summer thing.
-And while this may be the case if you live in Arctic regions such as Alaska or Canada, early fall might just be the perfect time of year for hovering over a hot grill.
-I was at Lake Michigan over the long weekend and the weather was perfect — warm and sunny days, cool and cloudless nights.
+And while this may be the case if you live in Arctic regions such as Alaska or Canada, find early fall might just be the perfect time of year for hovering over a hot grill.
+I was at Lake Michigan over the long weekend and the weather was perfect — warm and sunny days, salve cool and cloudless nights.
 As is tradition, we made a bonfire on the beach, toasted up some s’mores and watched the stars while we sipped a Bell’s brew.

 One of the nights was grilled pizza night.
 A new tradition, I think.
 I made 4 varieties:

 yellow tomato, cinnamon basil, fresh mozzarella & prosciutto

 sauteed mushroom, fresh spinach, mozzarella & prosciutto (pictured)

 caramelized onions, oil-cured black olives, mozzarella & gorgonzola (the undisputed winner!)